Do diverse and inclusive workplaces benefit investors? An Empirical Analysis on Europe and the United States: Methodology and data

-I use the most recent D\&I score to categorize the assets into different portfolios for each dataset, as also suggested recently for ESG scores by \cite{cerqueti2021esg}.
-More specifically, to compare the effect of D\&I scores on investors, seven portfolios (from now in referred to as PT) ranging from a zero D\&I score portfolio(PT 1), a low D\&I portfolio(PT 2) score, to a high D\&I score portfolio(PT 7) are created.
+I use the most recent D\&I score to categorize the assets into different portfolios for each dataset, as also suggested recently for ESG scores by \cite{cerqueti2021esg}.\footnote{One reviewer pointed out that it would be more accurate to re-balance the portfolio periodically according to the corresponding D\&I score.
+This is true and can be applied in future research, however, the data is right now not available from Refinitiv. } More specifically, to compare the effect of D\&I scores on investors, four portfolios (from now on referred to as PT) are formed using evenly spaced cumulative probabilities to divide the assets into quartiles using the D\&I score.
+This approach is similar to ESG portfolios, as assets can be attributed to a rating class (i.e., $A,B,C$, or $D$) based on its ESG score value using thresholds or quartiles.
+Using quartiles instead of thresholds allows to create similarly sized portfolios, making performance comparison more accurate.
+PT 1 contains the assets with the lowest D\&I score while PT 4 contains the assets with the highest D\&I score. \blue{The number of assets within the portfolios is equal to PT 1-4 = 91, 92, 93, 89 assets for the US portfolios and PT 1-4 = 91, 96, 86, 90 assets for the EU portfolios. }

-The first portfolio (PT 1) is created using all assets for which a zero D\&I score is available.
-The remaining assets are divided into six portfolios using quintiles of the D\&I score. \footnote{In the presented results evenly spaced cumulative probabilities are used to devide the assets into quintiles, however, other divisions of assets for a different number of portfolio generates similar results.}The number of assets within the portfolios ranges from 49 to 56 for the US portfolios and 44 to 85 assets for the EU portfolios.
-The range of D\&I scores for each portfolio is comparable for each dataset and is visualized in Figure \ref{MeanVariancePlot}.